 The DNA end that enters first into the host cell during infection is the last part of that enters into the capsid at the time of phage assembly and maturation.

 The genome is divided into 3 class of genes based on temporal expression of them.
 This is also based on the kind of promoters used and the kind of RNA polymerases employed for transcription.

 This is the line diagram of the T7 genome showing class I promoter regions and Class II promoters.
-Host RNA pol transcribes (from 0.0 to 1.3mpu); from 1.3 to 7.3 and from 7.3 to the end viral RNA polymerase transcribe the genome.
-The rest is transcribed by viral RNA pol till the end of the genome.
+Host RNA pol transcribes using class I promoters (from 0.0 to 1.3mpu); from 1.3 to 7.3.
+Viral RNAps produced during earlier class I promoters transcribe the rest of the DNA.Mol.Biol

-In the first five minutes or so of infection, the phage bind to certain surface receptors facilitated by the tail fiber, then a channel is produced through which the left hand of the DNA containing early genes enters first into the host cell.
+In the first phase of infection, the phage binds to certain surface receptors facilitated by the tail fiber, then a channel is produced through which the left hand of the DNA containing early genes enters into the host cell.
 The DNA is injected slowly.
 This part contains few genes and using host RNA polymerase transcribes the same.
-The required promoter elements typical of E.coli are found at the extreme left end.
+The required promoter elements typical of E.coli are found at the extreme left end of the phage DNA.